 (iv) at the Interface Point for OTSDUW Plant and Apparatus

+(v) Generator Performance Chart(s) shall be in the format indicated in Appendix G of the Planning Code.

 Where a Reactive Despatch Network Restriction applies, its existence and details should be highlighted on the Generator Performance Chart, in sufficient detail for The Company to determine the nature of the restriction.